VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the wizardВ Step 1 set import type "Sku", select property set, click "Select file" navigate toВ ImportsВ folder and choose the variations import file as template.
+4. In the wizard Step 1 set import type "Sku", select property set, click "Select file" navigate to Imports folder and choose the variations import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below:

 <img src="../../../assets/images/image2013-11-25_10_49_17.png" />

 5. Click "Next" to proceed to Step 2.
 6. The system automatically identified which columns match entity properties.
-The import file doesn't contain the requiredВ **Start Date**В property, it's set automatically to current date.
+The import file doesn't contain the required **Start Date** property, it's set automatically to current date.
 Also check if properties are mapped correctly by automatic mapping.
 The mapping should look like on the screenshot below.

-> **Is Buyable**В should be set to True as variations can be sold,В **Is Active**В set to False as variation can't be viewed directly it should be selected through product page.
+> **Is Buyable** should be set to True as variations can be sold, **Is Active** set to False as variation can't be viewed directly it should be selected through product page.
 > <img src="../../../assets/images/image2013-11-25_11_59_27.png" />

 > As Color is multilingual property it has mapping property per locale.